SaltworkerMLU/robotkinematicscatalogue/README.md

 # Introduction
 This repository is an attempt to assemble the many aspects of robot kinematics into one repository - a catalogue.
-Ideally, this entails the repository being able to do any kind of robot kinematics on *any* industrial manipulator (robotic arm).
+Ideally, this entails the repository being able to do robot kinematics on *any* industrial manipulator (robotic arm).

 As of now, the repository is able to do forward kinematics (FK) on pretty much any robotic arm and inverse kinematics (IK) using most of the commercially available types of robotic arms such as: